barbaronbow/Universe_Hardest_Game/README.md

 The other number squares can be set different functions if you are willing to spend extra time on it.
 To make sure the level will playable, you must add an extra index to both `levels_obstacles` list and `level_coins` list.
 The extra index does not need to contain anything.

 In `level_coins` you just need to store the coordinates of each coin (in pixels).
 In `level_obstacles`, it stores dictionaries.
-The dictionary follows the format `{"x": x-coordinate, "y": y-coordinate, pattern, "range": the range the pattern takes, "speed" the quickness of the obstacle}`.
+The dictionary follows the format `{"x": x-coordinate, "y": y-coordinate, pattern, "range": the range the pattern takes, "speed" the quickness of the obstacle}`. **Note:** a negative speed will just reverse the direction.
 The possible options for pattern includes:
 * "circle" **Note:** the range is just the radius
 * "horizontal"
 * "vertical"